mariano/li3_gearman/README.md

 * `args`: Arguments to pass to the action.
 First element in the array will be the first argument.
 The second element will be the second argument, and so on.
-* `options`: Options that affects how the adapter triggers a job.
+* `options`: Options that affect how the adapter triggers a job.
 If using the default `Job` adapter, Available options are:

     * `background`: Wether to trigger the task in background.
 If set to `false`,